ipod825/keraflow/doc/Developer-Guide.md

 [TOC]

 # Writing Customized Layer {#writing_customized_layer}
-In the following, we describe the basic and advance issues about writing customized layer.
+In the following, we describe the basic and advanced issues about writing customized layer.

 ## Implementing Layer Functions {#implementing_layer_functions}
 To make a customized layer works: